Nodeclipse/EditBox/README.md

 	mvn -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=0.50.0-SNAPSHOT

 While it is nice to play with colors, there are Nodeclipse core projects to do.
+If there are updates here, they will be released together with [Nodeclipse train](http://www.nodeclipse.org/history).

 ## Themes